What Defines a Value Stock?

 A value stock is traditionally defined in terms of how investors in the marketplace are valuing that company's future growth prospects.
 Low P/E multiples are good base indicators that the company is undervalued and can most likely be labelled as a value stock.

-Below is a list of notable value stocks in the technology sector that may be worth watching:
+Benzinga Insights has compiled a list of value stocks in the technology sector that may be worth watching:

 The Significance: A value stock may need some time to rebound from its undervalued position.
 The risk of investing in a value stock is that this emergence may never materialize.